Mirèio: Overview

-Mistral used the poem to promote the language, Occitan the lingua franca of Southern France until the vergonha, as well as to share the culture of the Provença area.
-He tells among other tales, of Saintes-Maries-de-la-Mer, where according to legend the dragon, Tarasque, was driven out, and of the famous and ancient Venus of Arles.
+Mistral used the poem to promote the Occitan language, the lingua franca of Southern France until the vergonha, as well as to share the culture of Provence.
+He tells, among other tales, of Saintes-Maries-de-la-Mer, where according to legend the dragon Tarasque was driven out, and of the famous and ancient Venus of Arles.
 He prefaced the poem with a short notice about Provençal pronunciation.
 Mirèio was translated into some fifteen European languages, including into French by Mistral himself.
 In 1863, Charles Gounod made it into an opera, Mireille.

 The plot

-In Provence, Mirèio is the daughter of a rich farmer.
-She is in love with a modest basketmaker, Vincènt.
+In Provence, Mireille (Mirèio) is the daughter of a rich farmer.
+She is in love with a modest basketmaker, Vincent (Vincènt).
 Her father disapproves of the relationship and seeks other suitors.
-Mirèio, in despair, escapes from her house to Saintes-Maries-de-la-Mer.
-There she prays to the saints that her father will accept her relationship with Vincènt.
+Mireille, in despair, escapes from her house to Saintes-Maries-de-la-Mer.
+There, she prays to the saints that her father will accept her relationship with Vincent.
 The way is hard and unbearably hot.
-At the end, the saints appear to Mirèio.
-They tell her of their happiness in Paradise, and Mirèio dies in peace.
+At the end, the saints appear to Mireille.
+They tell her of their happiness in Paradise, and Mireille dies in peace.